PauseAI/pauseai-website/src/posts/discord.md

 ---
 title: PauseAI Discord server
-description: Invitation link to Pause's Discord server
+description: Invitation link to PauseAI's Discord server
 ---

 Our Discord server is the place where our community is by far the most active and where most of our actions are coordinated.